-Man who police say was killed after attacking an off-duty officer in Costco was a 'gentle giant,' cousin says
+Man killed after an alleged argument and attack on an off-duty officer in Costco was nonverbal, cousin says

-(CNN)The cousin of a man shot and killed by an off-duty police officer in a California Costco has questions about what happened because the shooting victim was nonverbal and had an intellectual disability, according to a report by the Los Angeles Times.
+(CNN)The cousin of a man shot and killed by an off-duty police officer in a California Costco says his relative was nonverbal and couldn't have started the argument that allegedly led to the shooting, according to a report by the Los Angeles Times.

-Police have said the victim, identified by the Corona Police Department as 32-year-old Kenneth French, of Riverside, assaulted an off-duty Los Angeles Police Department officer in an unprovoked attack before the shooting.
+Police said the victim, identified by the Corona Police Department as 32-year-old Kenneth French of Riverside, assaulted an off-duty Los Angeles Police Department officer in an unprovoked attack before the shooting.

-The officer, who was reportedly holding a young child while shopping with his family when French attacked him, shot and killed French and also shot two members of his family, police said.
+The officer, who was reportedly holding a young child while shopping with his family when French allegedly attacked him, shot and killed French and also shot two members of French's family, police said.

-Lt.
-Jeff Edwards of the Corona police told reporters just after the incident that police believed the shooting resulted from an argument.
+Corona police Lt.
+Jeff Edwards told reporters just after the incident that police believe the shooting resulted from an argument.

 "From my understanding, from some people we talked to, there was apparently an argument inside," Edwards said.
 "Some type of argument and ensued into a gun shot."

-But on Sunday French's cousin Rick Shureih told the Los Angeles Times that French was nonverbal and had an intellectual disability that would have prevented him from starting any argument.
+But on Sunday, French's cousin Rick Shureih told the Los Angeles Times that French was nonverbal and had an intellectual disability that would have prevented him from starting an argument.

-Shureih also identified the family members who were shot to the newspaper as the victim's parents, Russell and Paola French.
+Shureih also told the newspaper that the family members who were shot were the victim's parents, Russell and Paola French.
+The Corona Police Department said in a statement the other shooting victims are in critical condition.

 Shureih was not at the Costco at the time of the shooting and did not witness what happened.